bacpop/PopPUNK/docs/online.rst

    :alt:  PopPUNK-web population phylogeny
    :align: center

-This phylogeny does not include your query isolate however, the cluster your query has been assigned to can be highlighted by colouring by "Highlight_query," instead of "Cluster" (as shown below).
+This phylogeny does not include your query isolate however, the cluster your query has been assigned to can be highlighted by selecting "Highlight_query," instead of "Cluster" (as shown below).

 .. image:: images/web_micro_change.png
    :alt:  PopPUNK-web population phylogeny change